Font Size–+

 Working with the Stroke Foundation and our Consumer Council, we have received strong and consistent feedback that an education program must support a new system of care.
 As we begin preparing for the testing special stroke road and air ambulances, we are listening and learning from Indigenous organisations, stroke survivors and rural health organisations.
 Together, we will ensure communities are aware of the services being trialled, that the services meet their requirements, and deliver the fundamental message to call for help urgently when a stroke is suspected.

-Working in partnership with Indigenous organisations, the Royal Flying Doctor Service and the Stroke Foundation, we are set to develop social media-based tools to engage with the wider community.
-Accessible, evidence-based information will soon overcome geographic barriers.
+Working in partnership with Indigenous organisations, the Royal Flying Doctor Service and the Stroke Foundation, we are engaging with the wider community.
+Accessible, evidence-based information will be developed to overcome geographic barriers.
 Consumers will understand the benefits of pre-hospital stroke intervention and urgent medical treatment.

 Educating our rural clinical workforce